Ultimate Girl’s Guide to Yucatan Travel

 What to Pack for the Yucatan

-Map of the Yucatan
+Map of Cancun Hotels

 Is the Yucatan Safe for Female Travel?

-Personally, I traveled all over the Yucatan for two months ~ by myself & with friends, & I have no qualms recommending it to other female travelers.
-There’s significant police presence in nearly all tourist areas (particularly in Playa del Carmen, where armed officers ride around in trucks)!
-I felt the safest in Cozumel, & exercised the most caution in Playa del Carmen & Cancun, particularly at night (mainly because of annoying drunk guys & aggressive touts).
-Use caution or avoid walking alone at night, don’t wear flashy jewelry, & trust your gut always.
+During all of my Yucatan travels ~ both by myself & with friends: I have no qualms recommending travel here to other female travelers.
+There’s significant police presence in nearly all tourist areas (particularly in Playa del Carmen.!
+I personally felt the safest in Cozumel, & used the most caution in Playa del Carmen & Cancun, especially at night (mainly because of annoying drunk guys & aggressive salesmen).

 Highlights of the Yucatan